The European market potential for dried ginger

 - bakery and confectionery products;

-Within the Combined Nomenclature (CN) classification, dried ginger is covered under the following codes.
+Within the Combined Nomenclature (CN) classification, dried ginger is covered under the following codes:

-Ginger neither crushed nor ground
+- 0910.1100: ginger, neither crushed nor ground

-Ginger crushed or ground
+- 0910.1200: ginger, crushed or ground

 Growing imports of dried ginger in Europe

 The growing ginger market in Europe provides opportunities for you as an exporter.
-Buyers are increasingly willing to invest in long-term relationships or collaborations with their suppliers to ensure sufficient supplies.
-In 2019, European direct imports of dried ginger from developing countries reached 132 thousand tonnes.
-Since 2014, the import volume has increased by 10% annually.
-The direct import value increased in that same period by 7.9% annually, reaching €182 million in 2019.
+Buyers are increasingly willing to invest in long-term relationships or collaborations with their suppliers to ensure sufficient and consistent supplies.
+In 2021, direct imports of dried ginger from developing countries to Europe totalled 167 thousand tonnes.
+Since 2017, the import volume has increased by 8.8% annually.
+In that same period, the (direct) import values increased by 16% annually, totalling €359 million in 2021.

 3. Which European countries offer most opportunities for dried ginger?

 The Netherlands, Germany and the United Kingdom form the top-3 markets considered to be most interesting for dried ginger in Europe, as seen in Figure 2.
 The Netherlands ranks first only because the country is an important European trade hub for spices, while Germany and the UK are the two largest consumer markets in Europe for dried ginger.
 The UK is traditionally the largest market in Europe because of the large Asian diaspora living in the country, whose main dishes use high amounts of ginger.